 Steps to Restore from Recycle Bin (Mobile App):

-- Open the Facebook app and tap the Menu icon (three horizontal lines) in the top right corner.
+- Launch the Facebook application and navigate to the Menu (three horizontal lines) in the navigation bar.

-- Select Activity Log from the menu that appears.
+- Select Activity Log from the list of administrative options.

-- At the top of the Activity Log, tap Trash or Recycle Bin.
+- At the top of the Activity Log dashboard, tap the Trash or Recycle Bin button.

-- Browse the list of recently deleted content and find your story.
+- Scroll through the chronologically ordered list of deleted items to find your story or reel.

-- Tap the story and select Restore to Profile.
+- Tap the specific item and select Restore to Profile to move it back to an active state.

 Method 2: The Facebook Stories Archive (For Expired Stories)